Drilling Through Metal

 4. Choose A Bit

-There are a variety of drill bits that can get the job done.
+There are a variety of drill bits that can get the job done, but which one is best?

 For general purpose, a basic twist bit made of high-speed steel is perfectly suitable.
 These inexpensive bits are designed to drill through various materials, including metal, wood, and plastic.